-Like many people at some time in their lives, you’re possibly reading this as you're having some kind of difficulty and want that to change.
-Just by getting to this stage, you have made the first step toward seeking the help and support you might need.
 I have experience in helping people who are having troubles following a bereavement as well as those experiencing anxiety or depression due to relationship or family difficulties.
-I have also helped people who have problems with self-esteem or just the sense that life is uncertain and not working out how they had hoped.
+I have also helped people who have problems with self-esteem or feelings of low self-worth.

 I support people through life’s tough times so that they can feel themselves again.
 Some clients say they feel more confident in their relationships and at work having identified the unwanted obstacles that were holding them back.